hashicorp/terraform-provider-aws/website/docs/r/elasticache_cluster.html.markdown

 See [Describe Cache Engine Versions](https://docs.aws.amazon.com/cli/latest/reference/elasticache/describe-cache-engine-versions.html) in the AWS Documentation for supported versions.
 When `engine` is `redis` and the version is 6 or higher, only the major version can be set, e.g. `6.x`, otherwise, specify the full version desired, e.g. `5.0.6`.
 The actual engine version used is returned in the attribute `engine_version_actual`, [defined below](#engine_version_actual).
 * `final_snapshot_identifier` - (Optional, Redis only) Name of your final cluster snapshot.
 If omitted, no final snapshot will be made.
+* `log_delivery_configurations` - (Optional, Redis only) Specifies the destination and format of Redis [SLOWLOG](https://redis.io/commands/slowlog).
+See the documentation on [Amazon ElastiCache](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/Log_Delivery.html).
+See [Log Delivery Configurations](#log-delivery-configurations) below for more details.
 * `maintenance_window` – (Optional) Specifies the weekly time range for when maintenance on the cache cluster is performed.
 The format is `ddd:hh24:mi-ddd:hh24:mi` (24H Clock UTC).
 The minimum maintenance window is a 60 minute period.
 Example: `sun:05:00-sun:09:00`.